Carlos P. Garcia National Highway

 The Carlos P. Garcia National Highway, also known as the Davao City Diversion Road, is a 18 km six-to-eight lane major highway that serves as a diversion route from the Davao city proper.
 It also serves as one of the major roads in Davao when traversing towards Tagum.

 Currently, the highway serves as the main diversion road for Davao City while the new bypass road is under construction.

-The highway is designated as National Route 913 (N913) of the Philippine highway network.
+Previously designated as National Route 913 (N913), it forms part of National Route 1 (N1) of the Philippine highway network.

 History

 In 1955, Executive Order No. 113 was issued by President Ramon Magsaysay, declaring the highway as a national secondary road.
 It was declared a national secondary road due to the recommendation of the former National Transportation Board.
-Therefore, the highway is currently maintained by Department of Public Works and Highways as it was strengthened into a Department Order No. 90 in 1977.
+Therefore, the highway is currently maintained by Department of Public Works and Highways (DPWH) as it was strengthened into a Department Order No. 90 in 1977.

+In 2025, by virtue of the DPWH's Department Order No. 150 series of 2025, it was upgraded to a national primary road, effectively changing its route number from N913 to N1.
+The N1 designation was previously assigned to the segments of the Pan-Philippine Highway through the Davao City proper, but these sections were subsequently reclassified as secondary national roads under N916-5.